-If Then The driver's and front The Belt-Minder® feature will not passenger's safety belts are activate. buckled before the ignition switch is turned to the on position or less than 1-2 minutes have elapsed since the ignition switch has been turned to on The driver's or front The Belt-Minder® feature is activated passenger's safety belt is not - the safety belt warning light buckled when the vehicle has illuminates and the warning chime reached at least 3 mph sounds for six seconds every (5 km/h) and 1-2 minutes have 30 seconds, repeating for elapsed since the ignition approximately five minutes or until switch has been turned to on the safety belts are buckled.
-The driver's or front The Belt-Minder® feature is activated passenger's safety belt becomes - the safety belt warning light unbuckled for approximately illuminates and the warning chime one minute while the vehicle is sounds for six seconds every traveling at least 3 mph 30 seconds, repeating for (5 km/h) and more than approximately five minutes or until 1-2 minutes have elapsed since the safety belts are buckled. the ignition switch has been turned to on
+If Then The driver's and front passenger's The Belt-Minder ® feature will not safety belts are buckled before the activate. ignition switch is turned to the on position or less than 1-2 minutes have elapsed since the ignition switch has been turned to on The driver's or front passenger's The Belt-Minder ® feature is safety belt is not buckled when the activated - the safety belt warning vehicle has reached at least 3 mph light illuminates and the warning (5 km/h) and 1-2 minutes have chime sounds for six seconds elapsed since the ignition switch every 30 seconds, repeating for has been turned to on approximately five minutes or until the safety belts are buckled.
+The driver's or front passenger's The Belt-Minder ® feature is safety belt becomes unbuckled for activated - the safety belt warning approximately one minute while light illuminates and the warning the vehicle is traveling at least chime sounds for six seconds 3 mph (5 km/h) and more than every 30 seconds, repeating for 1-2 minutes have elapsed since the approximately five minutes or until ignition switch has been turned to the safety belts are buckled. on